-I. INTRODUCTION
+INTRODUCTION

-Multiple-input multiple-output (MIMO) transmission can increase capacity when the signal to interference and noise ratio (SINR) is high.
-In many practical systems, e.g., full frequency reuse cellular systems, however, SINR is low, especially near the cell-edge.
-In these scenarios, increasing the number of antenna elements might not yield performance improvement.
+Multiple-input multiple-output (MIMO) transmission can greatly increase capacity when the signal-to-interference-plus-noise ratio (SINR) is high.
+In many practical systems (e.g., full frequency reuse cellular systems), however, SINR is low, especially near the cell edge.
+In these scenarios, increasing the number of antenna elements might not yield significant performance improvement.
 For this reason, spectral efficiency of cellular systems with MIMO is far below the promised value.

 Consider as a starting point a single-cell MIMO system.
-For ease of exposition, here and thereafter we assume that each mobile station (MS) has a single antenna, while the base station (BS) has multiple antenna elements.
-In the downlink, the BS can now form a beam, such that the desired signal is concentrated at the location of a MS, while minimizing (interfering) energy to the MSs that do not want this signal.
-We note that the "beamforming" is usually done based on the instantaneous channel realizations, not just on the average directional characteristics of the channel.
+For ease of exposition, from here on we assume that each mobile station (MS) has a single antenna, while the base station (BS) has multiple antenna elements.
+In the downlink, the BS can now form a beam, such that the desired signal is concentrated at the location of an MS, while minimizing (interfering) energy to the MSs that do not want this signal.
+We note that beamforming is usually done based on the instantaneous channel realizations, not just on the average directional characteristics of the channel.
 The BS can form multiple beams simultaneously, and thus provide multiple data streams to the MSs at the same time.
 This is the principle of multi-user MIMO (MU-MIMO).
-However, MU-MIMO does not, by itself, alleviate the problem of inter-cell interference (ICI).
-Without coordination among different cells, the beams formed by one BS might "point" towards an MS in a neighboring cell, and thus provide concentrated interference energy to an MS of interest, see Fig. 1 (a).
+However, MU-MIMO does not, by itself, alleviate the problem of intercell interference (ICI).
+Without coordination among different cells, the beams formed by one BS might "point" toward an MS in a neighboring cell, and thus provide concentrated interference energy to an MS of interest (Fig. 1a).

-To avoid the ICI, multiple BSs can be connected via backhaul links, so that they can collaborate and thus act as a single huge MIMO system.
-This effectively eliminates ICI and furthermore enhances desired signal (similar to macro diversity in soft handover), thus ensuring high SINR even at the celledge.
-This concept was (to our knowledge) first elaborated in [1] and has since then attracted broad interests in the cellular industry, because it can improve both cell-average and celledge throughput.
-It nowadays is mostly known as coordinated multiple point transmission (CoMP), though 'BS cooperation" and "network MIMO" [2] are often used synonymously.
-In 2008, a study item was started for CoMP in 3GPP Long Term Evolution (LTE)-Advanced; it is furthermore also a part of Advanced WiMAX.
-We will only consider inter-BS CoMP, where multiple geographically separated BSs cooperate.
-While intra-BS CoMP (which exploits coordination between sectors covered by the same BS) has many aspects in common, its particular features are beyond the scope of this paper.
+To avoid the ICI, multiple BSs can be connected via backhaul links so that they can collaborate and thus act as a single huge MIMO system.
+This effectively eliminates ICI and furthermore enhances the desired signal (similar to macro diversity in soft handover), thus ensuring high SINR even at the cell edge.
+This concept was (to our knowledge) first elaborated in [1] and has since then attracted broad interest in the cellular industry, because it can improve both cell average and cell edge throughput.
+Currently, it is mostly known as coordinated multipoint (CoMP) transmission, although BS cooperation and network MIMO [2] are often used synonymously.
+In 2008, a study item was started for CoMP in Third Generation Partnership Project (3GPP) Long Term Evolution (LTE)-Advanced; it is also a part of Advanced WiMAX.We only consider inter-BS CoMP, where multiple geographically separated BSs cooperate.
+While intra-BS CoMP (which exploits coordination between sectors covered by the same BS) has many aspects in common, its particular features are beyond the scope of this article.

-CoMP is generally divided into two categories: CoMP joint processing (CoMP-JP), and CoMP coordinated beamforming (CoMP-CB), depending on what kinds of information are shared among BSs.
-An illustration of CoMP-JP and CoMP-CB is shown in Fig. 1 (b) and Fig. 1 (c).
+CoMP is generally divided into two categories: CoMP joint processing (CoMP-JP) and CoMP coordinated beamforming (CoMP-CB), depending on what kinds of information are shared among BSs.
+An illustration of CoMP-JP and CoMP-CB is shown in Figs. 1b and 1c.